christianbaun/pestdetector/README.md

 The pestdetector software is implemented as bash scripts and python scripts.
 Them main program file is `pestdetector.sh`.
 Several functions are outsourced to a function library which is `functionlibrary.sh`.

 The script `pestdetector.sh` first checks if the required folders exist and command line tools like `libcamera-still` (when using the newer libcamera stack) or `raspistill` (when using the legacy stack) are present.
-In addition pestdetector.sh checks if the python script `lcd_output_display1.py` is accessible when one or two LCD displays shall be used and if `lcd_output_display2.py` is accessible too when two LCD displays shall be used.
+In addition pestdetector.sh checks if the python script `lcd_output_display1.py` is accessible when one or two LCD displays shall be used and if the script `lcd_output_display2.py` is accessible too when two LCD displays shall be used.

+The pestdetector implements a Telegram Bot notification feature that requires the variables `$TELEGRAM_TOKEN` and `$TELEGRAM_CHAT_ID` to contain the Telegram Bot url token und the chat ID.
+Pestdetector will check if the file `pest_detect_telegram_credentials.sh` with export commands exists and execute it.

+For handling and storing the images, the pestdetector uses two folders:

+1. The folder that is specified by the variable `$DIRECTORY_MOST_RECENT_IMAGE` is used to store the last image.
+It makes sense to specify a folder here a subfolder of `/dev/shm/` because this temporary file storage filesystem uses main memory and offers best performance and does not reduce the life time of the flash storage used.
+2. The folder that stores the images with detected objects and the matching logfiles.

 ## Third party components